-Left paracentral disc extrusion is a herniated disc that has leaked nucleus material into the left-central portion of the spinal canal.
-Most herniated discs do not exhibit symptoms and heal themselves through a process called resorption.
-However, if extruded nucleus material irritates or compresses an adjacent nerve root or the spinal cord, it can produce symptoms such as pain, tingling, numbness, or muscle weakness.
-Because this irritation occurs on the left side of the spinal cord – or affects a nerve root branching off to the left – symptoms are experienced on the left side of the body.
+Left paracentral disc extrusion is a herniated disc that has leaked nucleus material into the left-central portion of the spinal column.
+Most herniated discs never exhibit symptoms, and they often heal themselves through a process called resorption.
+However, if extruded nucleus material irritates or compresses an adjacent nerve root or the spinal cord, it can cause symptoms such as pain, tingling, numbness or muscle weakness.
+Because irritation from a left paracentral disc extrusion occurs on the left side of the spinal cord – and typically affects a nerve root branching off to the left – symptoms are experienced on the left side of the body.

-More often than not, conservative treatment methods such as pain medication, exercise, or behavior modification can manage chronic symptoms while resorption takes place.
+More often than not, conservative treatment options such as pain medication, exercise or behavior modification can help patients manage chronic symptoms while resorption takes place.
 However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery might become an option.
-If so, contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures to treat the symptoms of a herniated disc.
+If so, contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures that treat the symptoms of a herniated disc.
 We’ll provide a complimentary review of your MRI or CT scan.